bitsandsalsa/lxd_gui_container/NOTES.md

   * TODO: need ability to pass app arguments and multiple app instances
 * start xpra from host per app instance
   * too slow to start xpra server?
 Attaching client already takes several seconds

-* should we start container on host boot? and keep running after app instance closes?
-* how to handle client closing GUI window
-  * use `systemd-run` config param?
-  * "attach" script starts and stops container per script invocation.
-Assumes container is first stopped
-* convert to Python and merge into one frontend script with subcommands
-* prompt user about non-empty file share bind mount when exiting app?

 ### IO
 * set up audio